solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-google-sheets.md

 ## Why is mail merging with Google Sheets the best option for my mail merge?

-Perhaps the best thing about mail merging using Google Sheets is that an add-on like Mailmeteor can provide a range of special and advanced features, designed to help you get the most out of every mail merge email you send.
+Perhaps the best thing about mail merging using Google Sheets is that an add-on like [Mailmeteor](/) can provide a range of special and advanced features, designed to help you get the most out of every mail merge email you send.

-Find below some concretes examples of what you can achieve by combining the power of Google Sheets and Gmail:
+Find below some concrete examples of what you can achieve by combining the power of Google Sheets and Gmail:

 - **Personalizing emails** – Once you have your email template, you can personalize all of your emails with Mailmeteor variables stored in your Google Sheets spreadsheet, letting you add a human touch to every message in the mail merge to foster new relationships and improve your open rates.